ibm-cloud-docs/openshift/openshift_worker_add.md

    ```
    {: pre}

 3. List available VPC subnets for each zone that you want to add.
 If you do not have a VPC subnet in the zone, [create a VPC subnet](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-subnet-cli).
 VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so [create a VPC subnet with enough IP addresses](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets), such as 256.
-You cannot change the number of IPs that a VPC subnet has later.
+You cannot change the number of IP addresses that a VPC subnet has later.
    ```
    ibmcloud oc subnets --zone <zone> --provider vpc-gen2 --vpc-id <VPC_ID>
    ```